 Java is a host platform for Clojure, on which Clojure projects and tools run.
-No experience of Java or its platform is required for successful Clojure projects.
+Java provides a virtual machine which runs the bytecode generated when Clojure code is compiled.

 Install Javaλ︎